 Abstract.
 The acquisition of seismic exploration data in remote locations presents several logistical and economic criticalities.
-The Carpet layouts, with irregular irregular distribution of sources and/or receivers, facilitates seismic acquisition operations in hard to access these areas.
-A very convenient approach is to deploy nodal receivers on a regular grid and to locate-use sources only in accessible locations, creating an irregular source-receiver layout.
-It is essential to evaluate, adapt, and verify processing workflows, specifically for near-surface velocity model estimation using surface-wave analysis, when working with these types of data sets.
-In this study, we applied three surface-wave techniques (i.e., wavelength/depth method, laterally constrained inversion, and surface-wave tomography) on a large-scale 3D data set obtained from a hard-
+The irregular distribution of sources and/or receivers facilitates seismic acquisition operations in these areas.
+A convenient approach is to deploy nodal receivers on a regular grid and to use sources only in accessible locations, creating an

-- 15 rock site using the irregular source-receiver acquisition method.
-Processing workflows require then to be updated to properly handle irregular acquisition geometries.
-Surface wave analysis, that is standardly applied to retrieve near surface velocity models, requires fine tuning to be successfully applied to the data sets from carpet recording.
-Here, we applied three surface wave techniques, namely wavelength/depth method, laterally constrained inversion, and surface wave tomography to a 3 D large scale test data set, which was acquired in a hard rock site using carpet recording approach.
-The methods were fine- - 20 tuned for the data obtained from hard-rock sites, which typically exhibit a low signal-to-noise ratio.
-The wavelength-depth method is a data transformation method that is based on a relationship between skin_depth and surface-wave wavelength and provides both S- and P-wave velocity (V_s and V_p) models.
-We used the Poisson's ratios estimated through the wavelength-depth method to constrain the laterally constrained inversion and surface-wave tomography, and retrieve both V_s and V_p also from these methods.
-The pseudo-3-D V_s and V_p models were obtained down to 140 m depth over approximately 900 × 1500 - 25 m2 area.
-The estimated models from the methods matched the geological information available for the site.
-Less than 6% difference was observed between the estimated V_s models from the three methods, whereas this value was 7.1% for the retrieved V_p models.
-The methods were critically compared in terms of resolution and efficiency, which provides. valuable insights into the potential of surface-wave analysis for estimating near-surface models at hard-rock sites.
+- 10 irregular source-receiver layout.
+It is essential to evaluate, adapt, and verify processing workflows, specifically for nearsurface velocity model estimation using surface-wave analysis, when working with these types of data sets.
+In this study, we applied three surface-wave techniques (i.e., wavelength/depth method, laterally constrained inversion, and surface-wave tomography) to a large-scale 3D data set obtained from a hard-rock site using the irregular source-receiver acquisition method.
+The methods were fine-tuned for the data obtained from hard-rock sites, which typically exhibit a low signal-to- - 15 noise ratio.
+The wavelength-depth method is a data transformation method that is based on a relationship between skin depth and surface-wave wavelength and provides both S- and P-wave velocity ( $V_s$ and $V_p$ ) models.
+We used Poisson's ratios estimated through the wavelength-depth method to constrain the laterally constrained inversion and surface-wave tomography and retrieve both $V_s$ and $V_p$ also from these methods.
+The pseudo 3-D $V_s$ and $V_p$ models were obtained down to 140 m depth over approximately 900 × 1500 m area.
+The estimated models from the methods matched the geological - 20 information available for the site.
+Less than 6% difference was observed between the estimated $V_s$ models from the three methods, whereas this value was 7.1% for the retrieved $V_p$ models.
+The methods were critically compared in terms of resolution and efficiency, which provides valuable insights into the potential of surface-wave analysis for estimating nearsurface models at hard-rock sites.